What is an eCheck?

 An eCheck is an online version of a paper check.
 Both contain the bank details of the account holder and an instruction to the bank to authorize a transfer of funds.
 These transfers are sometimes called a direct debit, ACH or EFT depending on the country.

 Unlike a credit card that taps into the credit card network, an eCheck payment is a transfer between banks only.
 Since fewer institutions are involved, the payment processing cost is considerably less.
+It takes up to 10 business days to see a processed eCheck payment in a client's account.

 What is eCheck used for?